scompton93/MethodRenamer/README.md

 # MethodRenamer

 MethodRenamer is a .NET library for renaming methods in .NET assemblies, specifically .net assemblies that have been obfuscated.

-It uses Mono.Cecil to manipulate .NET assemblies at the IL level, allowing you to rename methods in any .NET language.

 ## Usage